Accenture/mercury/extensions/rest-automation-lib/README.md

 ### Publish from a backend service

-For security, we recommend to disable the publish feature in rest.yaml and perform publishing from a backend service.
+For security, we recommend disabling the publish feature in rest.yaml and perform publishing from a backend service.

 The following backend service APIs are available